gcallah/MiscWriting/Harrington/interview.md

 And something... something will come out which won't be either, sort of, either version of the dystopia which I just painted.
 And I think it'll probably be a bumpy ride getting there, but I think we will get there, and we'll remain human, whether we want to or not.

-Gene Callahan: Yes, well, very good.
-It's been very interesting.
-I don't want to take up any more of your time.
-And what we'll do is, parts that cut out, I'll...
-I'll send to you, you know, where it stopped and where it began again, and you can, from memory... from your memory palace, fill in what you can.
+Gene Callahan: It's been very interesting, but I don't want to take up any more of your time, for which I thank you.

-Mary Harrington: Heh, I'll do my best.

-Gene Callahan: Alright, thanks so much for your time.

-Mary Harrington: It's been...
-No, it's great to speak to you, Eugene.
-Sorry about the sketchy network.
+Mary Harrington: No, it's great to speak to you, Eugene.

-Gene Callahan: Yeah, no worries.
-Alright, take care.

-Mary Harrington: Speak later.